bluenote-1577/floria/README.md

 ## Introduction

-**floria** is a software package for phasing metagenomic communities at the strain level
+**floria** is a software package for phasing metagenomic communities at the strain level.

 Given